 There are measures to protect user privacy on a public Wi-Fi network.
 They include commonsense precautions like adding viruses and malware to the device.
 However, the best and safest precaution is to use a VPN.

 The VPN encrypts all the user’s internet connections and routes the connection through a secured tunnel.
 The hacker cannot see anything the user does during the connection session.

 There are other players who track their users’ web activity.
 They monitor that use for most reputable or at least non-sinister purposes.
 That monitoring includes activity logging.

 An ISP or web host, for example, will collect user activity data for a variety of business intelligence purposes.
 Some collectors market or sell user data for online marketers.
 Websites regularly track the user’s location, a history of other sites visits, along with downloads and the devices used online.

 VPNs protect against those practices by ensuring the users’ privacy and anonymity.
 Those benefits translate to advantages for business owners in the following ways:

 - Sensitive business data remains secure.

-- Business can share resources from remote locations with encrypted security.
+- Businesses can share resources from remote locations with encrypted security.
 Employees and partners can stay mobile as well as secure, making the business more agile.

 5. Overcome Internet censorship

-VPN is the tool that helps promote the original intent of the internet: universal and open access to everyone.
-Geo blocking, discussed above, can go beyond just protecting copyright and licensing restrictions.
+VPN is a tool that helps promote the original intent of the internet: universal and open access to everyone.
+Geo-blocking, discussed above, can go beyond just protecting copyright and licensing restrictions.